Last updated: July 2020

 The Partisan Socialist Party of Pangea released a statement condemning the verdict.
 The party said they will appeal as soon as possible.

 Articles, Reports, Books, Videos, Etc.

-Titles of any specific articles, reports, books, videos, etc. quoted or mentioned in a story should be enclosed in either single or double quotation marks, depending on your regional style.
-Whatever you choose, be consistent throughout For example:
+Titles of articles, reports, books, photographs, videos, films, paintings, statues should be enclosed in either single or double quotation marks, depending on your regional style, on all references.
+Whatever you choose, be consistent throughout.

 In a post titled ‘Why Whales?’ on his blog The Pequod, Ishmael explains why he decided to go to sea.